 On another note, loyalty cards like Ikea's 'Ikea Family' have fixed normal prices and discounted 'family' prices all year round which range between tens to hundreds of pound's difference in price and you can even treat your whole family to a hot drink after your adventure around the store just with one card.

-Myth 4 - The offers I receive aren't relevant to me
+Myth 4 - The offers you receive aren't relevant to you

 If you feel you are being short changed with your offers from these items, think that these schemes only exist and excel because they learn so much about your shopping habits and tailor your coupons, and in return, they are allowing you to redeem points for a huge variety of products including groceries, holidays and days out.
 Personalised offers from brands include Marks & Spencers 'Spark' Card that tailors your points to your spending habits in store and online.

-Myth 5 - It's all a con to get me to spend more
+Myth 5 - It's all a con to get you to spend more

 The most important thing to remember here is that loyalty cards work for both companies and consumers.
 These are items you are buying anyway, days out you would spend double on, or make-up you would splurge on eventually.